 Every spring, dozens of observers skilled in bird ID are trained on IMBCR protocol and sent into the field to collect data at random survey sites.
-This consists of visiting a 1-km2 transect, which contains 16 evenly spaced point count stations.
-At each point, ocular vegetation estimates are recorded, like average shrub cover and height.
-An observer then records all birds detected within a 6-min interval, including the distance to each bird.
+This consists of visiting a 1-km survey site per morning, which contains 16 evenly spaced point count stations.
+At each point, observers record ocular vegetation estimates, like average shrub cover and height.
+They then record all birds detected within a 6-min interval including the distance to each bird.
 These methods allow us to estimate the proportion of birds present but not detected at a survey (i.e., detection probability).

-Example sampling frame for the Badlands and Prairies Bird Conservation Region with 1-km transects and example transect containing 16 point count stations.
+Example sampling frame for the Badlands and Prairies Bird Conservation Region with 1-km grid cells and example grid cell containing 16 point count stations.